 Apple Intelligence

 Imagine you are a graphic designer and your boss tells you, “We need a logo for our new AI product.”
-Creativity feeds on constraint, and there's little to feed on when the topic is as abstract and versatile as AI.
+Creativity feeds on constraint, but there's little constraint to feed on when the topic is as abstract and versatile as AI.
 Therefore we are not surprised to find many logos for AI products are merely interesting geometry.

-Apple Intelligence's logo is a 7-point star made of Bézier curves.
+Apple Intelligence's logo is a 7-point self-intersecting star made of Bézier curves.
 I tried my hand at implementing it in Twoville: